-When we pulled up to the front gates, which were still peppered with our soldiers and even a few military, Ben came to the car to meet us.
-When he saw it was me and that I was accompanied by the two Saints, his serious face broke into a smile.
+When we pulled up to the front gates, still peppered with our soldiers and even a few militaries, Ben came over to the car to meet us.
+When he saw it was me and that I was accompanied by the two Saints, his serious face cracked into a grin.

 “Well looky fucking here,” he said.
 “They said you were coming in with a nigger.
 These boys don’t look like no niggers.”

 “That nigger and the chink bitch won’t be coming round anytime time soon,” laughed the driver.

 “They want to talk to John,” I said.
 “Can you let us through?”

 “He’s in a meeting with that lawyer fuck dick right now, working on the terms to dip into our water supply, those cunt rats.
 After you got nabbed, John just broke, he barely even negotiated.
 One of those RCMP officers died in the explosion and the feds dropped the hammer.
 I guess the old man got scared.
 It’s fucking horrible; they are starting to set up a camp in the northeast sector to house about two hundred of these niggers and Muslims.
 Can you believe that shit?”

 “It’s fucking disgusting,” said the one in the passenger seat.

 I wasn’t really too happy with what Ben was telling me either, but I wasn’t about to start freaking out until I talked with John and got filled in personally.

 “Can I see my wife and son now, please?”
 I asked impatiently.

 Ben’s walkie-talkie went off and he stepped away for a moment.
 When he came back he said, “The Lawyer is coming out.
 Head up to O’Heren and get debriefed.
 Take these fine young gentlemen with you…It’s great to have you back, brother.”